 Ecological, Economic, & Health Impacts

-- Overwhelms shrubs, trees, and seedlings by adding additional weight, as well as limiting photosynthesis and water intake.
+- Overwhelms shrubs, trees, and seedlings by adding additional weight and limiting photosynthesis and water intake.

-- Carries Bacterial Leaf Scorch, which is a plant pathogen that infects tree species such as elms, oaks, and maples.
+- Carries Bacterial Leaf Scorch, a plant pathogen that infects tree species such as elms, oaks, and maples.

 - Produces leaf litter that can even alter the nutrient contents of the soil.

-- Causes serious damage to property and infrastructure.
+- Causes severe damage to property and infrastructure.

 - Damages built structures and cause trees to fall in storms and heavy winds.

-- Dense patches of Ivy covering the ground offer habitat for rats and other vermin.
+- Dense patches of Ivy covering the ground offer a habitat for rats and other vermin.

 - Infestations of Ivy are extremely labour-intensive and costly to control.
-The Metro Vancouver regional government alone spends around $220,000 annually for the management of these species.
+The Metro Vancouver regional government alone spends around $220,000 annually on managing Ivy.